David Teece

-Teece is also the executive chairman and cofounder of Berkeley Research Group, an expert services and consulting firm headquartered in Emeryville, California.
+Teece is the executive chairman emeritus and cofounder of Berkeley Research Group, an expert services and consulting firm headquartered in Emeryville, California.
 His areas of interest include corporate strategy, entrepreneurship, innovation, competition policy, and intellectual property.
 He is also founding general partner of a venture capital firm, Pilatus Capital.

 Biography

 Teece grew up in Blenheim and Nelson, New Zealand and attended Waimea College before enrolling in 1967 at the University of Canterbury in Christchurch (now the site of the Christchurch Arts Centre), where he earned a bachelor's degree and a Master of Commerce degree.

 He moved to the United States to attend the Wharton School of the University of Pennsylvania, from which he received a Ph.D. in economics, specializing in industrial economics, international trade, and technological innovation.
 Two members of the Economics faculty had a particular influence on his research that he later acknowledged in articles he wrote in tribute to each of them: Edwin Mansfield, a pioneer in the study of industrial R&D and the economics of technological change; and Oliver Williamson, Nobel Laureate and creator of Transaction Cost Economics.